 Surprisingly, the PlayStation 4 Pro does not support 4K Blu-ray discs.
 That's a shock, honestly, and it shows where Sony is throwing its allegiances in the 4K race: streaming.
 And it's one thing the Xbox One S still has over the PlayStation 4 Pro.

 6) It gives VR a boost

-Next month's release of the PlayStation VR headset feels like the primary impetus for getting the Pro out on store shelves before the holidays.
+Next month's release of the PlayStation VR headset feels like the primary impetus for getting the Pro out on store shelves before the VR rolls out in the market.
 That's because there is some concern that VR experiences will be compromised using the older PS4 hardware, especially as the Oculus Rift and HTC Vive both rely on higher-end gaming PCs.

 7) You'll see 1080p benefits